Cycro54/Revive_Me/README.md

 * ~Fix Kill timer not updating correctly~
 * ~Fix player revive not working~
 * (Config) Option to make player glow if they call for help

-* (Config) Option to automatically call for help if downed and not being revived
+Shtuff to do next large update
 * Get the YSM (Yes!
 Steve Model) mod to work with my mod

-Shtuff to do next large update
 * ~Fix black background for when witnessing someone revive someone else~
 * Make it so you can change what effects you revive with
 * (Config) Option to stop the premature removal of the fallen penalty timer effect.